The digital transformation of supply chain engagement

 While the entire supply chain will be affected by technology improvements, there are three ‘stacks’ on which these trends will have the greatest impact.

 The first is additive manufacturing.
 “What we are seeing are enablers like 3D printing and robotics that make a client more capable in their processing,” said Jones.
 “Some customers may have platforms that are 20 or 30 years in age but still in use.
 A good example of this is the Air Force’s C-5.
-Keeping spare parts aligned for t types of equipment is extremely critical.
+Keeping spare parts aligned for these types of equipment is extremely critical.
 3D printing allows clients to make components that they don’t necessarily use on a regular basis.
 This saves time and resources because they don’t have to keep an assembly line running, or pay a vendor to keep certain molds or processes in place.”

 The second vertical is data and analytics.
 “It’s the ability to go through and analyze large-scale amounts of data, and utilizing multiple analysis techniques to accomplish this task,” said Jones.
 “So when we think about digital supply chains, there’s a communication aspect around the data itself.
 There is also the component of being able to process these large amounts of data, with innovations such as machine learning and natural language processing, and even deep learning.”